TheRook/subbrute/README.md

 subdomain-bruteforcer v1.1
 =====================

-This is a (fast) multi-threaded python tool for enumerating subdomains.
-This tool also contains a large list of real subdomains that you will find in the wild.
-Basically I was fed up with fierce / fierce2, and every other tool I used so I wrote something way faster in python.
-This tool will "just work",  and work well.
-By default this tool performs subdomain enumeration about 8 times faster than Fierce, and can chew through 31k lookups in about 5 minutes on a home cable connection.

-Why is this tool so fast?

-Other multi-threaded subdomain enumeration tools that I have seen are bottlenecked by using a single resolver.
-In SubBrute, each thread is given its own slice of the resolvers list (resolvers.txt) so that a single resolver isn't overwhelmed.
-The subdomain list (subs.txt) is sorted by frequency, so this tool will return the most common domains quickly.

-Using some creative google hacks I put together a disorganized list of well over a million domain names,  I then used a regex to rip out the subdomains and then sorted them by frequency.
-You can also use this data-mangling feature by using using this simple command: python subroute.py -f full.html > my_subs.txt
+SubBrute is a community driven project with the goal of being the fastest and most accurate subdomain enumeration tool.
+Some of the magic behind SubBrute is that it bypasses DNS rate-limiting (https://www.us-cert.gov/ncas/alerts/TA13-088A), by using open revolvers as a kind of proxy.
+This design provides a bit of anonymity, as SubBrute does not send traffic directly to the target's name servers.

+The 'names.txt' list  was created using some creative Google hacks with additions from the community.
+SubBrute has a feature to build your own subordinate lists by matching sub-domains with regular expression and sorting by frequency of occurrence:

+ - python subroute.py -f full.html > my_subs.txt

-I used this feature to create subs.txt which contains 31291 subdomains.  subs_small.txt was stolen from fierce2 which contains 1896 subdomains.
-If you find more subdomains to add,  open a bug report and I'll be happy to add them!
+names.txt contains 31291 subdomains.  subs_small.txt was stolen from fierce2 which contains 1896 subdomains.
+If you find more subdomains to add,  open a bug report or pull request and I'll be happy to add them!

 No install required for Windows,  just cd into the 'windows' folder:

-subbrute.exe google.com
+ - subbrute.exe google.com

 Easy to install:
 You just need http://www.dnspython.org/ and python2.7 or python3.
 This tool should work under any operating system:  bsd, osx, windows, linux...